-&lt;sup>1 Local Authority Adaptation Strategy Development Guideline, EPA 2016
+$^{\rm 1}$ Local Authority Adaptation Strategy Development Guideline, EPA 2016

-Variable Summary Confidence Projected Changes Dry Spells Strong (summer) increase Medium There have been eight periods of insignificant rainfall in Ireland in the past 40 years.
+¢ Variable Summary Confidence Projected Changes Heatwaves Strong increase (summer) High Seven significant heatwaves (defined as 5+ days@>25°C) have been recorded in Ireland over the past 30 years, resulting in approximately 300 excess deaths.
+By mid- century, a projected increase in summer maximum daily temperature of approximately 2°C will likely intensify heatwaves, with maximum temperatures increasing and heatwave duration lengthening.
+Dry Spells Strong increase (summer) Medium There have been eight periods of insignificant rainfall in Ireland in the past 40 years.
 Of these, the events of 1976, 1995 and 2018 were the most severe, averaging 52, 40 and 54 days in duration respectively across Irish rainfall stations.
 An approximate 20% decrease in summer precipitation in many areas is strongly indicated under a high emissions scenario.
 This decrease is likely to result in progressively longer periods without significant rainfall, posing potentially severe challenges to water sensitive sectors and regions.
-Extreme Rainfall Strong (winter) increase Low Heavy precipitation days (in which more than 20mm of rain falls) are likely to increase in frequency in winter.
+Extreme Rainfall Strong increase (winter) Low Heavy precipitation days (in which more than 20 mm of rain falls) are likely to increase in frequency in winter.
 By the 2050s an increase in the number of heavy precipitation days of around 20% above the level of 1981-2000 is projected under both low-medium and high emissions scenarios.
 This may have serious consequences for flood risk in sensitive catchments.
-Flooding Moderate (winter) increase Low An Irish Reference Network of hydrometric stations has been established to assess signals of climate charge in Irish hydrology.
+Flooding Moderate increase (winter) Low An Irish Reference Network of hydrometric stations has been established to assess signals of climate charge in Irish hydrology.
 This network has detected an increasing trend in high river flows since 2000.
 Projections of future flows are beset by uncertainty at the catchment scale, but a broad signal of wetter winters and drier summers is evident across a number of independent studies.
-Wind Speed Minor (winter) increase Medium Observed wind speed over Ireland has not changed significantly in recent times, but it is anticipated that the distribution of wind will alter slightly in future, with winters marginally windier and summers marginally less so.
+Wind Speed Minor increase (winter) Medium Observed wind speed over Ireland has not changed significantly in recent times, but it is anticipated that the distribution of wind will alter slightly in future, with winters marginally windier and summers marginally less so.
 Though the average wind speed is anticipated to change in only a minor way over the coming decades, the frequency of extreme windstorms is expected to increase due to alternations in the origin and track of tropical cyclones.